Contents - Click a link to skip to the section you want to read

 Ezekiel bread, the brand, is produced by the company Foods for Life.
 All of the Foods for Life products are egg, dairy, and honey free.

 Ezekiel bread is also a wonderful, completely vegan, source of protein.
 It is made from wheat, beans, barley, spelt, lentils and millet, all sprouted, and then combined into the bread.
 It contains all nine essential amino acids as well.
+For more info on amino acids, check out our article on the best BCAA powder.

 Here’s a fun fact for you – the word ciabatta literally translates to “slipper”, probably because of the traditionally flat and elongated shape of this bread.